NathanDiMauro/Dudo/server/README.md

 In the example above, bid_obj is an object that matches the format of bid object.
 Refer to the [bid format section above](#bid-format).
 Example new_bid: `{ playerId: '0', action: 'raise', amount: 4, dice: 4 }`

+### Disconnecting
+When a player chooses to leave a room, make sure you let the server know using this event.
+No variables need to be passed here.
+Example: `socket.emit('disconnect')`

 ## Client Listen Events
 ### Notification
 `socket.on('notification', notification => { ... })`